- Paul Lawrence

 The Seven Principles of Spiritual Alchemy

 Mentalism: This principle says that all is in the mind.
 In other words, the process takes place in the mental realm.

 Correspondence: As above, so below and as below, so above.
 As in spirit, so in body.
 The condition of the spirit mirrors that of the body, and vice versa.

 Vibration: Everything is moving, particle and wave.
 It all has a frequency at which it’s vibrating.
 The higher the frequency doesn’t automatically mean something is of a higher consciousness though.

 Polarity: Everything is based on duality – is and isn’t, dark and light, good and bad.

-Cause and Effect: For every event, there is a cause and there is an effect.
-We cannot do anything without there being a cause and effect.
+Cause and Effect: For every event, there is a cause and effect.
+We can't do anything without there being a cause and effect.